huntergps/handbook-docs/Fuse/02 - Hello UX Markup.md

 		<Panel ux:Class="FancyClass" />
 	</Panel>

 You can also split your components into seprate files.
-The root node of a n`.ux` file is implicitly a `ux:Class`, so if the following code lives inside `FancyPanel.ux`:
+The root node of a `.ux` file is implicitly a `ux:Class`, so if the following code lives inside `FancyPanel.ux`:

 	<Panel>